EDMdesigner/superdata/README.md

 			method: "DELETE"
 		}
 	},
-	fieldsToBeExcluded: [ //fields given here won't be stored in database "readOneById"
+	fieldsToBeExcluded: [ 	//fields given here won't be sent to the database "readOneById"		//in case of the createOne and updateOneById functions ]
-	]
 });
 ```